Robert Burns: Lyricist

 After giving up his farm, he removed to Dumfries.
 It was at this time that, being requested to write lyrics for The Melodies of Scotland, he responded by contributing over 100 songs.
 He made major contributions to George Thomson's A Select Collection of Original Scottish Airs for the Voice as well as to James Johnson's Scots Musical Museum.
 Arguably his claim to immortality chiefly rests on these volumes, which placed him in the front rank of lyric poets.
 As a songwriter he provided his own lyrics, sometimes adapted from traditional words.
 He put words to Scottish folk melodies and airs which he collected, and composed his own arrangements of the music including modifying tunes or recreating melodies on the basis of fragments.
 In letters he explained that he preferred simplicity, relating songs to spoken language which should be sung in traditional ways.
 The original instruments would be fiddle and the guitar of the period which was akin to a cittern, but the transcription of songs for piano has resulted in them usually being performed in classical concert or music hall styles.
 At the 3 week Celtic Connections festival Glasgow each January, Burns songs are often performed with both fiddle and guitar.

 Thomson as a publisher commissioned arrangements of "Scottish, Welsh and Irish Airs" by such eminent composers of the day as Joseph Haydn and Ludwig van Beethoven, with new lyrics.
 The contributors of lyrics included Burns.
 While such arrangements had wide popular appeal, Beethoven's music was more advanced and difficult to play than Thomson intended.

 Burns described how he had to master singing the tune before he composed the words:

 Burns also worked to collect and preserve Scottish folk songs, sometimes revising, expanding, and adapting them.
 One of the better known of these collections is The Merry Muses of Caledonia (the title is not Burns's), a collection of bawdy lyrics that were popular in the music halls of Scotland as late as the 20th century.
 At Dumfries, he wrote his world famous song "A Man's a Man for A' That", which was based on the writings in The Rights of Man by Thomas Paine, one of the chief political theoreticians of the American Revolution.
-Burns sent the poem anonymously in 1795 to the Glasgow Courier.
-He was also a radical for reform and wrote poems for democracy, such as – Parcel of Rogues to the Nation, The Slaves Lament and the Rights of Women.
+Burns sent the poem anonymously in 1795 to the Glasgow Magazine.
+He was also a radical for reform and wrote poems for democracy, such as – "Parcel of Rogues to the Nation" and the "Rights of Women".

 Many of Burns's most famous poems are songs with the music based upon older traditional songs.
 For example, "Auld Lang Syne" is set to the traditional tune "Can Ye Labour Lea", "A Red, Red Rose" is set to the tune of "Major Graham" and "The Battle of Sherramuir" is set to the "Cameronian Rant".